-Microsoft Xbox is one of the lead consoles in terms of popularity and performance, along with its rival Playstation 4.
-Today, the newest version of Xbox console is Xbox One, which is a next-gen console.
+Microsoft Xbox is one of the lead consoles in terms of popularity and performance, along with its rival PlayStation 4.
+Today, the newest version of the Xbox console is Xbox One, which is a next-gen console.
 Xbox 360 is a version that came back in 2005, and the last Xbox 360 game was developed a few years ago.
 Although Xbox 360 is an older console, it’s one of the best consoles ever created, so we are going to count the games not just for Xbox One, but also this machine.
 It was a tough choice, but we still managed to do that, so keep reading this best Xbox games list.

 1. Overwatch